-For information on how to use this Tcl text editor, see Using the TCL View of SCOPE GUI, on page 130.
+For information on how to use this Tcl text editor, see Using the TCL View of SCOPE GUI, on page 126.

-- For Tcl timing constraint syntax, see Timing Constraints, on page 258. - For Tcl design constraint syntax, see Design Constraints, on page 297.
+- For Tcl timing constraint syntax, see Timing Constraints, on page 259. - For Tcl design constraint syntax, see Design Constraints, on page 298. - You can also use the SCOPE editor to set attributes.